kubeflow/website/content/docs/components/jupyter.md

 weight = 10
 +++

-## Creating a custom Jupyter image
-You can create your own Jupyter image and use it in your Kubeflow cluster.
-Your custom image needs to meet the requirements created by Kubeflow Notebook Controller.
-Kubeflow Notebook Controller manages the life-cycle of notebooks.
- Kubeflow Web UI expects the Jupyer to be launched upon spawning a Jupyter notebook.
-For that you need to set the default command of your image to launch Jupyter.
-Tha Jupyter launch command needs to be set as follows:
-* Set the working directory: `--NotebookApp.notebook-dir=/home/jovyan`.
-This is because  the folder /home/jovyan is backed by Kubernetes Persistent Volume (PV)
-* Allow Jupyter to listen on all ips: `--NotebookApp.ip=0.0.0.0`
-* Allow the user to run the notebook as root: `--NotebookApp.allow_root`
-* Set port: `--NotebookApp.port=8888`
-* Disable authentication.
-Kubeflow takes care of authentication.
-Use the following to allow passwordless access to Jupyter: `--NotebookApp.password='' --NotebookApp.allow_origin='*' `
-* Set base_url: Kubeflow Notebook Controller manages the base URL for the notebook server using the environment variable called `NB_PREFIX`.
-Your should define the variable in your image and set the value of base_url as follows: `--NotebookApp.base_url=NB_PREFIX`

 1. To connect to Jupyter follow the [instructions](/docs/other-guides/accessing-uis) to access the Kubeflow UI.
 From there you will be able to navigate to JupyterHub
    ![JupyterHub Link](/docs/images/jupyterlink.png)